Centrattic/conversation-continuation/README.md

 - CCS objective (no harm we'll see): https://arxiv.org/abs/2309.06991
 - UNSUPERVISED ELICITATION: https://alignment.anthropic.com/2025/unsupervised-elicitation/ (this seems kind of promising hmm)
 - anomaly detection: https://arxiv.org/html/2312.01037v4
+* So suggestion from friend is to use many more complex statements for steering as well as for eval in Optuna!
+Adding this right now :D So first I'm going to try gathering statements in an on-policy fashion (from the base model), and we'll see if this works well.
+* Interesting.
+So I'm writing sampling from just the base model, and first I accidentally did the LORA model, and even wihtout the [Riya] and [Friend] prompting, it does seem to fall into this.
+I guess the distillation vs. RL (rewriting vs. augmenting) concept is maybe relevant here?

 ### Version 2: I'm adding TDA + Steering!
 (7/18/25)
 Ideas: